Rev. Father Demetrius T. Dogias of Blessed Memory

 In 1974 Father was granted the title of Father Confessor, and in 1975 that of Stavrofor Economos.
 And in June 1988, marking his Silver Anniversary in the Holy Priesthood, he received the highest honor for a married Orthodox priest, that of “Protopresbyter of the Ecumenical Throne of Constantinople.”

 On August 4, 2013, with joy-filled, yet humbled hearts, the Parish of St. Anna honored our founder and Pastor Emeritus of blessed memory by establishing the “Reverend Father Demetrius Dogias Seminarian Scholarship Fund”, to express our continued prayers and financial support of our Parish Seminarians and Theological Students.
+In the Spring of 2019, the fund was endowed so that his memory will forever be an inspiration to all of our theological students.

 We elevate the scholasticism as well as the faithful, distinguished, and humble service of our beloved Fr.
 Demetrius, hoping that his years in Seminary, his marriage, his family and his years of ordained ministry, most notably to our parish, will serve as an inspiration to each of our young men and women.
 Eternal be his memory!